 Most tamarind balls are rolled in granulated sugar, cacao, or spicy chile-lime seasoning.
 Each bite is bursting with sweet, tangy, and salty notes.

-Candies and sweets have a robust history in Mexico.
-You’d be hard-pressed to find many other cultures with such a broad assortment of treats.
-Let's take a step back in time.
+Candies and sweets have a long and robust history in Mexico.
+You’d be hard-pressed to find many other cultures with such a broad assortment of treats (where do you think chocolate originated?).

-It wasn’t until the Spanish conquest that sugar started appearing in pretty much everything.
-Sugar and other imported foods have shaped many traditional sweets now considered to be authentically Mexican.
+It wasn’t until the colonial period that sugar started appearing in pretty much everything.
+Sugar and other imported ingredients morphed many traditional foods into the sweets of today.